As one of the most in-demand fitness supplements, there are bound to be countless protein powder options out there to choose from.

 How to Take It?

-This blend can be stirred into different foods and beverages, such as soups, cereal, yogurt, and sauces.
+You should take 1 to 4 servings of Herbalife Personalized Protein Powder daily.
+You can stir this blend into different foods and beverages, such as soups, cereal, yogurt, and sauces.

 Herbalife says women can get the most out of this drink’s weight loss capability by adding up to two tablespoons of it to their Formula 1 protein shake.